mbabynames search ✿

 Vera Belle

-"noble and strong" (Vera) meets "beautiful" (Belle).
+"truth" (Vera) meets "beautiful" (Belle).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard B in Belle gives a clean break after Vera's open vowel ending.

 Vera Brooke